MicrosoftDocs/power-automate-docs/articles/minit/statistics.md

 1. Open the **Attribute value** list by selecting the blank **values** field.

-1. Select the associates names.The names are added to the **values** field.
+1. Select the associates names.
+The names are added to the **values** field.

 1. Select **Apply**.